department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 3. Delivery Processing: VA Notify attempts to deliver the notification using its internal delivery workflow.
 This includes retries for temporary issues and contact lookups if an ICN is used.

 4. Callback Triggered: As the delivery progresses, VA Notify sends status updates to the configured callback URL.
-Updates may include statuses like "delivered," "failed," or "temporary failure."
+Updates may include statuses like "delivered," "failed," or "temporary failure".
+This [table](https://github.com/department-of-veterans-affairs/vanotify-team/blob/main/Support/error_status_reason_mapping.md#error-table) shows some of the various statuses that can be returned for a notification's delivery status and status_reason (the codes are meant for internal use so you can ignore them).

 5. Handling Callback: Your application receives the callback and processes it to determine if further action is needed—such as notifying the user of a failed delivery, retrying, or marking the notification as successfully delivered.